-4 Illustrations with California v Carney
+3 Illustrations with California v Carney

-Using the model proposed above, we have analysed the oral arguments of California v.
+Using the set of moves proposed above, we have analysed the oral hearings of California v.
 Carney.
-There is no space for the full analysis here, but we provide example extracts from each of three component dialogues, showing the arguments proposed and some critical questions posed against them.
+There is insufficient space to report the full analysis here, but we provide example extracts from each of three component dialogues, showing the moves proposed and some critical questions posed against them.

-4.1 Dialogue One - Petitioner Oral Arguments
+3.1 Dialogue One - Petitioner Oral Hearing